Klose

 2015–2018

-Master's degree in composition at the Mozarteum University in Salzburg in the class of Prof. Reinhard Febel
+Master’s degree in Composition at the Mozarteum University in Salzburg in the class of Prof. Reinhard Febel

 2015

-Cultural Award of the City of Amberg;
+Culture Promotion Award from the City of Amberg;

 2013/14